Donate

 You may be able to have a decision about Personal Independence Payment (PIP) changed.

-is the first step of challenging a PIP decision.
-It is asking the to look at their decision again.
+A is the first step in challenging a Personal Independence Payment (PIP) decision.
+It means asking the to look at its decision again.

 Time limits

-You may be able to ask for later, if:
+You may still be able to ask after one month if:

-• You requested a written statement of reasons
+• You requested a written statement of reasons, or

 • You have a good reason for the delay.

-If you asked for a written statement of reasons and you received it before the normal one month deadline, you have an extra two weeks to ask for a .
+If you receive the written statement before the normal one-month deadline, you have an extra two weeks to ask for a .

-If you asked for a written statement of reasons and you received it after the normal one month deadline, you have two weeks from the date of the statement to ask for a .
+If you receive the written statement after the normal one-month deadline, you have two weeks from the date of the statement to ask for a .

 Good reason

-You can ask for even if it has been more than one month since the decision date.
-However, the DWP do not have to reconsider the decision unless:
+You can still ask for a if more than one month has passed since the decision date.
+However, the DWP does not have to reconsider the decision unless:

-• You asked for as soon as possible, and
+• You asked for a as soon as possible, and

 • The decision date was less than 13 months ago, and